 July 30, 1945 – “Type ‘A’, a bundle of clothing to drop for either POWs or guerilla forces.
-Supply for 50-men packed in a mattress cover and tied with steel strapping.
+Supply for 50 men packed in a mattress cover and tied with steel strapping.
 This is a free drop bundle dropped from the plane without a parachute.
-Pile shows the complete bundle plus contents that go into said bundle; 50 pairs of khaki suits, 50 pairs of underwear; 150 handkerchiefs; 50 sewing kits; 50 caps, and 50 belts.
+The pile shows the complete bundle plus the contents that go into said bundle; 50 pairs of khaki suits, 50 pairs of underwear; 150 handkerchiefs; 50 sewing kits; 50 caps, and 50 belts.
 Manila, P.I.”
 (NARA)

 Some new PI divisions were even outfitted with 75mm howitzers for the final push to clear Northern Luzon, a campaign that didn’t end until mid-August 1945.

 American instructor, with the M1 carbine, stands with Filipino guerillas after they were refitted upon making contact with the US Army in 1945 armed with M1 carbines and M1A1 Tommy Guns, the latter a weapon being replaced at the time by the then-new M3 Grease Gun.
 Note that most of the men are still barefoot.